hutchisonlab/hutchisonlab.github.io/_posts/2021-09-01-welcome-to-brett.md

   - News
 ---

 Welcome to Brett Ondich, a first year Masters student at Pitt.
-Brett is a lieutenant at the US Air Force who joined the Hutchison group in 2021.
+Brett is a Lieutenant at the US Air Force who joined the Hutchison group in 2021.